-In August 2016, a new wholly owned subsidiary in the Netherlands, AE Europe B.V. was incorporated to ultimately hold the Group's European operating companies and sub-holding companies as appropriate.
+In August 2016, a wholly owned subsidiary in the Netherlands, AE Europe B.V. was incorporated to ultimately hold the Group's European operating companies and sub-holding companies as appropriate.
+As of 31 December 2021, this company only owns PC-Italia-01 S.r.l.